 1.2 Key Exchange Key (KEK)

 In the Secure Boot key hierarchy, the KEK comes next.
-KEKs are used to sign Signatures Database (db) and Forbidden Signatures Database (dbx) updates.
+KEKs create a relationship of trust between the platform firmware and the operating system.
+KEKs are used to sign Signatures Database (db) and Forbidden Signatures Database (dbx).
 On most systems, there will be one or more KEKs.
-KEKs are commonly used by vendors who need to update the db or dbx.
-Vendors include system manufacturers such as Acer, Dell, and others, as well as operating system providers such as Microsoft.
-Microsoft KEK is pre-installed on almost every computer these days.
-If you have a branded system, such as an Acer, Dell, etc., you’re likely to have their own KEK installed as well.
+KEKs are used by vendors who need to update the db or dbx.
+Vendors include OEMs such as Acer, Dell, and others, as well as operating system providers such as Microsoft.
+Microsoft KEK comes pre-installed on almost all computers.

 Take a look at the KEKs that have been installed.